KDE/wacomtablet/README.md

 Easy profile switching is supported via hotkeys or a small plasma applet in tray notification area.
 In addition, a daemon running in the background helps with hotplug support.

+This project only works on X11.
+For Plasma Wayland there is a separate KCM to configure graphics tablets in [plasma-desktop](https://invent.kde.org/plasma/plasma-desktop/-/tree/master/kcms/tablet).

 Hardware support
 ----------------